Building on trust

 - Openness – 70% of respondents to the survey rank this in their top three drivers of trust

 - Effective communication (53%)

 Helping managers to develop these skills will pay dividends in all areas of the organisation.
 Accountability enhances trust – trust grows when goals are clear, when employees know what they are empowered to do, and can focus on getting on with doing a good job for which they will be held accountable.

-“Trust is the glue of life.
+Management guru Dr. Stephen Covey is of the opinion that “Trust is the glue of life.
 It’s the most essential ingredient in effective communication.
-It’s the foundational principle that holds all relationships” says management guru Dr. Stephen Covey.
+It’s the foundational principle that holds all relationships”